peychart/WiFiWaterMeter/README.md

 C++ source, HTML, Javascript & JSON format.

-* MQTT transmission of data every hour,
+* MQTT transmission of data each hour,
-* log history every hour in flash memory,
+* log history each hour in flash memory,
 * adjustment (setting.h) of the unit of diffusion,
 * retention of records on system time synchronization defect and re-indexing on synchronization recovery before historization,
 * monitoring of the consumption for detection of possible leaks in the water network,